milescb/PiWebsite/content/documentation.md

 sudo nordvpn set meshnet on
 ```

+Note: this takes up a considerable amount of the pi's idle compute.
+By default, I have this set off and can decide to set on if I need access remotely.
+Alternatively, you can forward the ssh port (or please choose a non-default port) but this can open your pi up to attempted hacks.

 ## Host Website

 I use `nginx` to host the server.
 To use this, we first need to configure a few settings.